ossrs/oryx/README.md

 * `REACT_APP_LOCALE`: The i18n config for ui, `en` or `zh`, default to `zh`.

 > Note: The env for react must start with `REACT_APP_`, please read [this post](https://create-react-app.dev/docs/adding-custom-environment-variables/#referencing-environment-variables-in-the-html).

+Removed variables in .env:

+* `SRS_PLATFORM_SECRET`: The mgmt api secret for token generating and verifying.

 ## Develop